memgraph/documentation/pages/querying/performance-optimization.md

 ```

-For every logical operator the following info is provided:
+For every logical operator, the following info is provided:

 - `OPERATOR` &mdash; the name of the operator, just like in the output of an
   `EXPLAIN` query.